The AI-powered Agency

 • Flagging potential issues or missing information early

-• Creating brief templates that adapt based on client and project type
+• Creating requirement templates that adapt based on department and project type

 The result?
-Better briefs, clearer expectations, and significantly reduced scope creep.
+Better requirements, clearer expectations, and significantly reduced scope creep.

 Project scoping and estimation AI systems are analysing historical project data to provide far more accurate estimates than the traditional “educated guess” approach.
 These tools consider: